Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Examples

 The picture above suggests that in the zero temperature limit $\beta \rightarrow \infty$, the steady state strategy profiles sholud correspond to the symmetric pure strategy Nash equilibrium $x^*=y^*=a$.
 Indeed, our results suggests that if one starts in the vicinity of the symmetric equilibrium, then this picture holds.
 However, further analysis reveals that the convergence to this symmetric equilibrium is not trivial.
 To understand why this is the case, let us consider again the steady state equations~\ref{eq:quadratic_norm1} and~\ref{eq:quadratic_norm2}, and look for the solutions of form $x_0+y_0=2a$.
 This leads to the following equation:

 The graphical representation of Equation~\ref{eq:x0_nonsymm} is shown in Figure~\ref{fig:quad6a}.
 An inspection of this equation for various $\beta$ yields the following observation: the symmetric solution $x_0=y_0=a$ is the only solution, and for relatively small values of $\beta$, the replicator dynamics settles into this symmetric solution relatively quickly.
 However, increasing $\beta$ leads to the appearance of continuously many {\em metastable } states that are characterized by the condition $x+y\approx 2a$.
 Thus, when the system starts close to those metastable states, it can get trapped there for very long times, converging very slowly to the actual steady state.
 In fact, the convergence times diverges as $\beta \rightarrow \infty$.
-Also, note that the metastable state that the system will fall into will depend on the initial conditions. \comment{This is reflected in Figure~\ref{fig:quad6a} where we plot the {\em solution spectrum} of Equation~\ref{eq:x0_nonsymm} as a function of the inverse temperature $\beta$.
-Each pair $(x_0, y_0$ was obtained by iteratively solving Equation~\ref{eq:x0_nonsymm} starting from random initial conditions.
-Note that since each solution pair $(x_0, y_0)$ satisfies $x_0+y_0=2a$, we show only $x_0$.
+Also, note that the metastable state that the system will fall into will depend on the initial conditions.